Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Counterexamples

 \subsection{Symmetric game with a Hofstadter equilibrium which is not a PTE}

-The game shown on Figure \ref{fig-example3} shows a Hofstadter equilibrium (2, 2) that is not a PTE: it is not immune to Necessary Rationality and Necessary Knowledge of Strategies, because the row player would have rationally preferred C (getting $3>2$ knowing that CA is impossible) to B, and likewise the column player would have rationally preferred B to D knowing that AC is impossible.
+The game shown in Figure \ref{fig-example3} shows a Hofstadter equilibrium (2, 2) that is not a PTE: it is not immune to Necessary Rationality and Necessary Knowledge of Strategies, because the row player would have rationally preferred C (getting $3>2$ knowing that CA is impossible) to B, and, likewise, the column player would have rationally preferred B to D knowing that AC is impossible.
 This proves that Necessary Rationality and Necessary Knowledge of Strategies is a slightly more stringent assumption than Superrationality.